 4. Purchase an ISBN

 An ISBN provides important data about your book to booksellers and labels you as the publisher.
-You need an ISBN if you want to sell your book.
-Also, be weary of self-publishing platforms that offer “free” ISBNs.
-Purchasing your own ISBN ensures that you have full control over it.
+You need an ISBN if you want to sell your book and purchasing your own ensures that you have full control over it.

 5. Find a Good Book Distributor